berry-cs/sinbad/tutorials/java/welcome03-objs.md

 * `getName` (returns the `name`)
 * `isLocatedInState` (returns a boolean, whether the weather station is located in the given state)

-With your class definition set, go on to the next section and/or the one after it, depending on whether you want to access an array or an `ArrayList` of data.
+With your class definition set (here's my [WeatherStation](WeatherStation.java)), go on to the next section and/or the one after it, depending on whether you want to access an array or an `ArrayList` of data.

 ## Fetching WeatherStation Data: Array